hebermattos/liquibase-sql-server-multiple-databases/README.md

 ```

-create and configure a changelog file to use multiple sql files, and use it in liquibase.properties:
+create and configure a changelog file to use multiple sql files, and use it in liquibase.properties. we will use the folder 'changes' to store the files:

 ```
 <?xml version="1.0" encoding="UTF-8"?>